ilpork/Vahti/doc/WebAppTutorial.md

 # Tutorial for web application
-This tutorial is assumes that you have configured the server side and firebase database following the other tutorials.
+This tutorial is assumes that you have already configured the server side and firebase database using the other tutorials.

 At simplest, you can just open [vahti.netlify.app](https://vahti.netlify.app), tap the cog icon and specify the address of your data in "data source" field.
-This app will be running at least for now.
+This app will be running in Netlify at least for now.

 The address should be same as the address in configuration of `Vahti.Server` (dataBrokerConfiguration/cloudPublishConfiguration/firebaseStorage/url) with "/.json" added in the end.
 Example: